ntevensguyen/Walmart-Analysis-Project-Report-/README.md

-# Chick-fil-A Sales Data Analysis
+# Walmart Sales Data Analysis

 ## Project Overview
-This project provides insights into Chick-fil-A sales data by cleaning and analyzing the dataset to explore sales patterns, customer behavior, and product performance.
+This project provides insights into Walmart sales data by cleaning and analyzing the dataset to explore sales patterns, customer behavior, and product performance.
 Using SQL, I demonstrate data cleaning techniques and conduct exploratory data analysis (EDA) to address various business questions.
 The insights from this project can support data-driven decisions for improving customer satisfaction and operational efficiency.

 ## Dataset
 The dataset contains: